 Livestock straying: landowner rights explained

 Livestock “stray” when they escape unaided onto the land of another person.
-This covers situations where, for example, the livestock escape through defective fencing or through a gate that has inadvertently been left open.
+This applies to situations where, for example, the livestock escape through defective fencing or through a gate that has inadvertently been left open.

 This Business Guide explains where the law stands when livestock stray, whether it’s your livestock that have escaped onto neighbouring land, or a neighbour’s animals have strayed onto your land.